theam/aws-lambda-benchmark/examples/hello-world/setup.md

 # Hello world Example
 In this example we will just deploy manually a function in AWS Lambda with our desired runtime.
 Some of the runtimes will be custom, as a result, it will require a bit more work.

+Note: We have tested all these functions with 1028 MB of memory

 ## Runtime Index
 - [Nodejs 8.10](#nodejs-810)
 - [Python 3.6](#python-36)